""Shantalla has to be rated the top traditional band on the Continent" "

 "Shantalla are some of the finest musicians in the traditional folk scene"

 From the East unto the West

-Shantalla’s fourth CD ‘From the East unto the West’, will be released in Summer 2019.
-It will feature traditional and contemporary songs and tunes from Ireland, Scotland and other European countries, with compositions by band members Gerry Murray and Michael Horgan as well as original material from Maurice McGrath, Brian McNeill, Michael McGoldrick, Lorcan Fahy, Charlie Lennon and Joe Liddy.
+Shantalla’s fourth CD ‘From the East unto the West’, was released in Summer 2019.
+It features traditional and contemporary songs and tunes from Ireland, Scotland and other European countries, with compositions by band members Gerry Murray and Michael Horgan as well as original material from Maurice McGrath, Brian McNeill, Michael McGoldrick, Lorcan Fahy, Charlie Lennon and Joe Liddy.

 As part of the Irish and Scottish diaspora, Shantalla are very aware of their roots and traditions and have seen it as part of their mission as a band to promote their culture as widely as possible.